-This fall, Saint Leo University launched one of the few Doctorate in Criminal Justice degree programs in the country.
+Last fall, Saint Leo University launched one of the few Doctor in Criminal Justice degree programs in the country.
 After offering degrees from associate's to master’s of criminal justice for many years, the university is excited to now offer this unique doctoral program in a growing field.

 About the Doctorate in Criminal Justice Program